Boingboing is committed to your privacy

 As you browse the Website, we collect information about the individual pages or products you look at, whether you came to the Website through a link on another site, what search terms you might have used, and how long you spending having a look around.
 We do this because we want to know the answers to questions like the following:

 - How many people are visiting our Website?

 - Where have they come from?

-- What type of device they use (e.g. desktop computer, tablet or mobile phone) and the internet browser they are using?
-(This technical information is useful to check that the web pages we have designed appear correctly on your device.)
+- What type of device do they use (e.g. desktop computer, tablet or mobile phone) and what internet browser are they using?
+(This technical information is useful to check that the web pages we have designed appear correctly on different devices.)

 - Which pages are they visiting and for how long?

 In order for all parts of the Website to work fully, it is sometimes necessary to place small amounts of information (called “cookies”) on your personal device or computer to help provide you with a good experience when you browse our Website and to allow us to improve our site.
 Cookies cannot be used to recognise you personally but enable the website to recognise your device temporarily.